cholesterol

 One warning sign that might indicate you have high cholesterol is erectile dysfunction.
 Blood flow is an essential component for getting and maintaining an erection.
 This means that when blood flow is reduced (when the arteries are obstructed by the build-up of cholesterol), you might find it harder to get an erection.
 A study on the relationship between cholesterol and erectile dysfunction found a strong correlation.

 Erectile dysfunction can also be caused by an imbalance of testosterone or diabetes.
-An erectile dysfunction blood test can help you to get to the root cause of the problem.
+A sexual performance blood test can help you to get to the root cause of the problem.
 Medications such as sildenafil, Viagra and tadalafil are used to treat erectile dysfunction.

 Studies have also linked high cholesterol to GORD, which is chronic acid reflux.
 A diet that’s low in fat and sugar combats both of these health issues.